howaboutyu/NCA/README.md

 #### 🔧 Running the tests <a name = "tests"></a>

-After installation run the tests with pytest
+Check everything is installed correctly by running some tests 🔧 with pytest

 ```bash
 pytest